Triage of the Gaia DR3 astrometric orbits. II. A census of white dwarfs: Summary and outlook

 As the median magnitude of a target in our sample is relatively bright ($G=14.33$) and the measurements are not time-critical, a flexible program for telescopes operating in queue mode will be an effective follow-up strategy.
 The upcoming Son of X-Shooter (SoXS) spectrograph, expected to see first light in early 2024 on the European Southern Observatory (ESO) $3.6\,$m New Technology Telescope (NTT), is our case study for such a program.
 The spectrograph offers a resolution of $R{\sim}4\,000$ from $0.35$ to $2.1\upmu$m in a single exposure \citep{Schipani2020, Rubin2020}.
 Using the SoXS Exposure Time Calculator,\footnote{We assumed a black-body spectrum at $5\,700$K, airmass of $1.2$ and seeing conditions of $1\,$arcsec.} we find that a ${\sim}150$\,sec exposure is sufficient to achieve an SNR of $10$ at the short wavelength range of the spectrograph.
 At ${\sim}1\,\upmu$m a $25$\,sec exposure is required to reach the same SNR, similar to the exposure time required at ${\sim}0.4\,\upmu$m.

 Some studies, such as determining the WD IFMR, may require additional spaceborne UV measurements.
-For example, detailed studies of individual systems containing young WDs can utilise the Cosmic Origins Spectrograph (COS; \citealt{Osterman2011}) on board the \textit{Hubble Space Telescope} (\textit{HST}) to determine their effective temperature, surface gravity and composition.
+For example, detailed studies of individual systems containing young WDs can utilise the Cosmic Origins Spectrograph (COS; \citealt{Osterman2011}) or the Advanced Camera for Surveys (ACS) on board the \textit{Hubble Space Telescope} (\textit{HST}) to determine their effective temperature, surface gravity and composition.
 On the other hand, the Wide-Field Camera 3 (WFC3; \citealt{Teplitz2013}) on the \textit{HST} can be used to determine open clusters and WD cooling ages efficiently.

 The samples in this work can provide insights into binary and stellar evolution and identify biases in the astrometric binary population.
 With the forthcoming fourth data release of \textit{Gaia}, our analysis can be extended to longer orbital periods.
 This will clarify the processes at the onset of mass transfer and their impact on binary evolution and the Galatic WD population.